-Best betting sites accepting bank wire 2024
+Top betting sites accepting bank transfer payments

 A bank wire is simply ordering your bank, via several different means, to transfer money to a dedicated bank account held by your online bookmaker.
 The ways you can order your bank to transfer money to the top bank wire betting sites includes via telephone, in-person at the bank or even online.